How to Lock and Unlock the Meddicc Score with a HubSpot Workflow

 The Meddicc Score API accepts the key in a header named apikey, which fits well with HubSpot’s webhook action configuration.

-Step 3: Store the API Key as a Secret
+API Step 3: Store the API Key as a Secret

 Instead of pasting the token directly into the action, save it as a HubSpot secret.